 But even animals that are not toxic can be dangerous to eat.
 There are porcupines that have quills that can work their way into a predator and kill it.
 Even skunks could be dangerous.
 The stench they leave on a predator could warn potential prey and make it difficult for the predator to hunt.
 By the time the stench wears off the predator might die of starvation.

 So there are a lot of animals that might look like defenseless prey, but that are quite dangerous to large predatory mammals.
 Eating anything that moves would almost always kill the predator long before it was able to reproduce.
+As surviving and reproducing is what evolution is all about large predators on land have evolved to be selective and careful.

-The same can be said for animals in the ocean, it is estimated that ten percent of all species of fish in the ocean are poisonous, it is probably higher for the invertebrates.
+The same can be said for animals in the ocean, it is estimated that ten percent of all species of fish in the ocean are poisonous, it is probably higher than ten percent for the invertebrates.
 So on both land and sea the predators need to avoid eating prey they are not familiar with.
 If a predatory fish, whale, or seal sees something that it is unfamiliar with and furthermore it looks weird and swims slowly it is probably toxic or otherwise dangerous to eat.
 Lucky for us, we fit that description perfectly.

-So a key safety tip, perhaps the most important safety tip is do not do anything dangerous or avoid anything healthy because of a completely unrealistic fear of predatory dinosaurs, or a largely unrealistic fear of today's large predators only eat on average one out of every hundred million Americans and Canadians in an average year.
+So a key safety tip, perhaps the most important safety tip is do not do anything dangerous or avoid anything healthy because of a completely unrealistic fear of predatory dinosaurs, or a largely unrealistic fear of today's large predators.
+Large mammal predators only eat on average one out of every hundred million Americans and Canadians in an average year.

 The people who wish to introduce bears, particularly grizzlies complain about these jokes, claiming they are not funny.
 Actually, they are funny, but humor is not necessarily a good guide to safety.

 A better response might be to compare human bells with a rattlesnake's rattle.
 By making noise including wearing bells we are warning the bear that we are dangerous, just as a rattlesnake warns potential predators to eat something else.
 By making noise you make your presence obvious, which is something that defenseless prey would avoid.
-The noise warns the bear that you are dangerous to eat, which you are because humans will usually kill the offending bear and any other bear or potential preditor in the area.
+The noise warns the bear that you are dangerous to eat, which you are because humans will usually kill the offending bear and any other bear or potential predator in the area.